robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-09/2/Activities/13_Networking_Review/unsolved/readme.md

 6. Use a web tool to determine the IP of the following binary representation: `11000000.10101000.00100000.00101011`

-7. What is the difference between primary and public IP addresses?
+7. What is the difference between private and public IP addresses?

 8. What is CIDR?